DeepankMehta02/Book-Listing-App/README.md

 # Book-Listing-App

-This is the Book Listing App project of Android Basics Nanodegree by Udacity
+This is the Book Listing App project.

 ## Features Used